KevinAst/feature-u/docs/appLifeCycle.md

 # Application Life Cycle Hooks

-Because **feature-u** is in control of launching the app, application life cycle hooks can be introduced, allowing features to perform app-specific initialization, and even inject components into the root of the app.
+Because **feature-u** is in control of launching the app, life cycle hooks for the application can be introduced, allowing features to perform app-specific initialization, and even inject components into the root of the app.

 Two hooks are provided through the following built-in
 {{book.api.Feature}} aspects:

 1. [`Feature.appWillStart`](#appwillstart) - invoked one time at app startup time
 2. [`Feature.appDidStart`](#appdidstart)   - invoked one time immediately after app has started

+Application Life Cycle Hooks **greatly simplify your app's mainline startup process**, because _initialization specific to a given feature **can be encapsulated in that feature**_.

 ## appWillStart